koala-interactive/react-anchor-navigation/README.md

 #### useAnchorScrollListener

-useAnchorScrollListener is another custom react hooks used internally in AnchorProvider.
-If you wish not to use AnchorProvider this hooks can help you customize your anchor handling.
+useAnchorScrollListener is another custom react hook used internally in AnchorProvider.
+If you wish not to use AnchorProvider this hook can help you customize your anchor handling.

 It is called with the setter from `useHash`.
 The `ref` is the `TStore` also sent to `useHash`.
 These two hooks works best together.
-Internally it listen to the onScroll event and update the hash if one registered sections has been detected above our scroll position.
+Internally it listens to the onScroll event and update the hash if one registered section has been detected above our scroll position.

 ```js
 useAnchorScrollListener(ref, setHash);